-Xu, X, Zhou, Z, Liu, Y, Wen, S, Guo, Z, Gao, L & Wang, F 2019, 'Optimising passivation shell thickness of single upconversion nanoparticles using a time-resolved spectrometer', APL PHOTONICS, vol. 4, no. 2.View/Download from: Publisher's site
+Xu, X, Zhou, Z, Liu, Y, Wen, S, Guo, Z, Gao, L & Wang, F 2019, 'Optimising passivation shell thickness of single upconversion nanoparticles using a time-resolved spectrometer', APL Photonics, vol. 4, no. 2.View/Download from: UTS OPUS or Publisher's site

 Duong, HTT, Chen, Y, Tawfik, SA, Wen, S, Parviz, M, Shimoni, O & Ab, DJ 2018, 'Systematic investigation of functional ligands for colloidal stable upconversion nanoparticles†', RSC Advances, vol. 8, no. 9, pp. 4842-4849.View/Download from: UTS OPUS or Publisher's site